 - Pre heat oven to 350ºF.
 Soak semolina in 1 cup half and half or whole milk till it gets soaked well for 10 minutes.

-- Grind the almonds with half the sugar separately in the food processor till reduced to a fine powder.
+- Grind the almonds with half the sugar in the food processor till reduced to a fine powder.
+Transfer to a bowl.

-- Now add the soaked semolina and the crushed saffron and mix with a whisk or spatula to combine everything well.
-In order to get a grainy texture which is desired you have to mix it manually.
-If you pulse it with the other ingredients, the coarse grainy texture of the semolina will be lost and the dum ka rote will have a pasty texture.
+- Soak the semolina in milk and mix well with a whisk or spatula to combine everything well without any lumps.
+In order to get a grainy texture which is desired it is recommended to mix it manually.
+By pulsing it with the other ingredients, the coarse grainy texture of the semolina is lost and the dum ka rote gets a pasty texture.

-- Transfer this mixture to a heavy bottomed sauce pan or non stick pan and on medium heat keep stirring till it starts bubbling and slowly thickening.
-Do not stop stirring at this stage as it could get burnt at the bottom quickly.
-Finally when it starts leaving the sides, remove from the stove.
+- Transfer this mixture to a heavy bottomed sauce pan or non stick pan and on steady medium low heat keep stirring till it starts bubbling and thickening slowly.
+Finally add saffron water( crushed saffron soaked in 1tbs of hot water) and mix well.
+Do not raise the flame or stop stirring at this stage as it could quickly get burnt at the bottom.
+Once it thickens enough it starts leaving the sides, therefore it is time to switch off the stove and stop cooking.

 - Grease a baking dish with ghee and pour the thickened halwa into it.
-Sprinkle the slivered almonds and melon seeds, place it in the centre of the preheated oven and bake for 30-35 minutes until the layers at the top and at the base start browning and the sweet scented aroma of saffron is filling the air.
+Garnish the halwa with slivered almonds and melon seeds on top.
+And as a finishing touch sprinkle some crushed saffron too.
+Place it in the centre of the preheated oven and bake for 30-35 minutes until the layers at the top and at the base start browning and the sweet scented aroma of saffron is filling the air.

 - Remove from the oven and let it cool down to room temperature.

-- ou can decorate the halwa with silver paper and serve it warm to your guests for dessert.
-You could warm it in the microwave just before serving it.
+- You can decorate the halwa with silver paper and serve it warm to your guests for dessert.
+You could warm it in the microwave too just before serving it.
 Enjoy!

 Notes